CluelessBiker/project4-print-statements/README.md

 The initial setup and deployment of this project was done by following the “I think therefore I blog” walkthrough.

 In addition to this, I also used the instructions they provided in order to implement a django blog into my app, following the walkthrough once again step-by-step.
+This also includes some formatting for the way each blog post is displayed on the blog page.
+Credits have been added as comments where code was used.

 ### Media